George W. Romney: Early life and background

 In 1913, the family moved to Oakley, Idaho, and bought a farm, where they grew and subsisted largely on Idaho potatoes.
-The farm was not on good land and failed when potato prices fell.
+The farm was not sustainable and failed when potato prices fell.
 The family moved to Salt Lake City, Utah, in 1916, where Gaskell Romney resumed construction work, but the family remained generally poor.
 In 1917, they moved to Rexburg, Idaho, where Gaskell became a successful home and commercial builder in a growing area due to high World War I commodities prices.

-George started working in wheat and sugar beet fields at the age of eleven and was the valedictorian at his grammar school graduation in 1921 (by the sixth grade he had attended six schools).
+George started working in wheat and sugar beet fields at the age of eleven; by the sixth grade he had attended six schools.
+He was the valedictorian at his grammar school graduation in 1921.
 The Depression of 1920–1921 brought a collapse in prices, and local building was abandoned.
 His family returned to Salt Lake City in 1921, and while his father resumed construction work, George became skilled at lath-and-plaster work.
 The family was again prospering when the Great Depression hit in 1929 and ruined them.
 George watched his parents fail financially in Idaho and Utah and having to take a dozen years to pay off their debts.
 Seeing their struggles influenced his life and business career.

 In Salt Lake City, Romney worked while attending Roosevelt Junior High School and, beginning in 1922, Latter-day Saints High School.
 There he played halfback on the football team, guard on the basketball team, and right field on the baseball team, all with more persistence than talent, but in an effort to uphold the family tradition of athleticism, he earned varsity letters in all three sports.
-In his senior year, he and junior Lenore LaFount became high school sweethearts; she was from a more well-assimilated Mormon family.
+In his senior year, he and junior Lenore LaFount became high school sweethearts; she was from a more well-assimilated Latter-day Saint family.
 Academically, Romney was steady but undistinguished.
 He graduated from high school in 1925; his yearbook picture caption was "Serious, high minded, of noble nature – a real fellow".

 Partly to stay near Lenore, Romney spent the next year as a junior college student at the co-located Latter-day Saints University, where he was elected student body president.
 He was also president of the booster club and played on the basketball team that won the Utah–Idaho Junior College Tournament.